UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 You will also see a tests directory, that contains automated tests you can run to verify if your assignment is complete and ready to submit.
-You can also lint and run coverage tests, but we're getting to far ahead!
+You can also lint and run coverage tests, but we're getting too far ahead!

 Remember to create a branch in which to do your work.
 Then, all you need to do is save your work in the correct directory.
 Remember to commit often, with good